Your Rat's Diet

 Feeding Dog Foods:

-I will supplement my nursing moms/growing babies with high quality dog food as well as fresh foods.
+I will supplement my nursing moms/growing babies with high quality dog food for extra protein, which moms and babies need.

 This has become a popular food shared in many breeding and pet groups recently.
 It is dog food sold at tractor supply and is absurdly cheap.
 It is scary how cheap this food is.
 100% it should never be fed to a dog, and I don't think it should be fed to any animal.